Now being offered fully online

+Be a changemaker.
+Learn to leverage collaboration, creativity, communication and critical thinking to achieve innovative outcomes in educational and other professional settings that would be unlikely or impossible to accomplish working as individuals.
+Collaborative creativity enables us to come together in a shared vision to leverage the diverse strengths of group members on the path for innovative solutions.
 Collaborative creativity is an educational imperative in 21st century education as it is essential to equip educators and learners with the capacities to innovate to adapt to perpetual change and to affect positive perpetual change.
-Truly collaborative cultures enhance innovative potentials exponentially by enabling the free flow of ideas in truly trusting and caring, inventive environments.
-A central feature of this program is continual collaborative engagement in contextual creative problem solving through design thinking and design practice.
-This is supported against a backdrop of research into the fields of creativity, design, innovation and entrepreneurship.
+Truly collaborative cultures enhance innovative potentials exponentially by enabling the free flow of ideas in trusting, caring and inventive environments characterized by empathetic and generative listening.
+A central feature of this program is continual collaborative engagement in contextual personal and professional creative problem solving through design thinking and design practice across a wide range of real world contexts from the United Nations Sustainable Global Goals to the classroom or professional workplace.
+This is supported against a backdrop of both action and literature-based research into the fields of creativity, collaboration, social innovation and human-centred design.
+The research and experiential practice of program participants enables the application of collaborative creativity to the individual professional context of each cohort member.

 Courses in this program are offered fully online.
 Courses are held in both an asynchronous environment (D2L) and a synchronous (real-time) environment (Zoom) which allows instructors to virtually meet and talk with students and experience a live exchange of ideas, hear class presentations and do group work with access to a whiteboard.
 For additional information regarding online delivery, refer to the Online Delivery & eLearn website.